mozerpol/NotesFromLearning/Microprocessor-Design/README.md

 1. We have: `0010 << 1`
 2. After this we have: `0100`. `0010` is 2, `0100` is 4.

-When shifting right with a logical right shift, the least-significant bit is lost and a 0 is inserted on the other end. **For positive numbers, a single logical right shift divides a number by 2**
+When shifting right with a logical right shift, the least-significant bit is lost and a 0 is inserted on the other end. **For positive numbers, a single logical right shift divides a number by 2**:
+1. We have: `0101 >> 1`
+2. After this we have: `0010`. `0101` is 5, `0010` is 2.

 | ![logshft](https://user-images.githubusercontent.com/43972902/106618536-da1c6000-656f-11eb-9e61-9898d97aa4f4.png) |
 |:--:|